-Just in case you need a little help getting ready for Thanksgiving, I’m sharing tips for making prep work go more smoothly and some links to recipes and helpful instructions.
-I hope this helps reduce your stress levels this week!
+Just in case you need a little help getting ready for the big day, here are some Thanksgiving hacks for the homesteader… or for anyone really!
+I’m sharing tips for making prep work go more smoothly and some links to recipes and helpful instructions.
+I hope this helps reduce your stress levels this week.

 Some of you raise your own turkey and some will need to buy one for Thanksgiving.
 Either way, here are some helpful turkey hacks!

 - Butcher the bird 1 or 2 days ahead and chill so the meat will be tender

 - Complete instructions for How To Butcher a Turkey

 - Butcher ahead of time and freeze to reduce pre-holiday stress

 - Thaw your frozen turkey (Safe instructions from Still Tasty)